bdastur/notes/aws/advanced_networkiing.md

 * The ENI is a virtual network adapter that allows us to connect operating systems, containers and other components to a VPC.

+* When an EC2 instance is created a special kind of ENI is created and permanently attached to it.
+This ENI is also called the primary network interface.
+* A primary network interface has all the characteristics of an ENI, except it cannot be detached from the instance.

+* An ENI can be created independently of an EC2 instance and arbitarily assign it's characteristics.
+* When created separately, the ENI is created with a persistent MAC address.
+* Oncee attached to an instance, this adapter will show up as a secondary network interface and the MAC address will be visible in the operating system.
+* This ENI is completely idependent of the EC2 instance it is connected to and it's characteristics will persist through stops and starts, and will remain unchanged even when the instance is terminated.

+* ENI can be detached and attached to another instance.
+This is useful when we use licensing that is tied to a MAC address.
+Instead of tying the licensse to the primary network interface and hoping that the instance never fails, we can assign the licensse to a separately created secondary ENI.

+* By default you can assign up to 5 security groups to each ENI.
+But this is a soft limit.
+Absolute max is 16 security groups per ENI.
+* However the absolute max number of rules per ENI is 300.

+* When troubleshooting network flow issues, we can enable VPC flow logs for each ENI separately.

+### Routing, nat and internet access

+#### Connecting public subnets to the internet

+* For IPv4 we will be connecting an IGW to public-subnet, which will allow us to assing public and Elastic IPs through 1:1 NAT to our instances.
+* This means that any traffic coming into the public or Elastic IP will be directed by the IGW to the internal IP address of the instance.
+* When using IPv6, the addresses are assigned directly to the instances in the public subnet, and by connecting an IGGW, we allow the traffic to flow in and out of those instances.

+* To allow the traffic from the instances to flow to and from the internet, we will also need to create a default route in the routing table of each public subnet that has an IGW attached to it.
+* For IPv4 will need a route for 0.0.0.0/0, whereas for IPv6 will have a destination of ::/0.
+Both routes will define target as the id of the IGW that is connected to the subnet.

+#### Connecting private subnets to the internet

+* To connect an IPv4 subnet to the internet, we can use NAT gateway.
+The NAT gateway will allow all outgoing traffic to pass to the internet and is used when we require instances in private subnet to access the internet.